Taren Point, New South Wales

-Taren Point is a small suburb, in southern Sydney, in the state of New South Wales, Australia 20 kilometres south of the Sydney central business district in the local government area of the Sutherland Shire.
+Taren Point is a small waterfront suburb, in southern Sydney, in the state of New South Wales, Australia 18 kilometres south of the Sydney central business district in the local government area of the Sutherland Shire.

 Surrounded by the suburbs of Sylvania Waters and Caringbah, Taren Point is on the peninsula where the Captain Cook Bridge crosses north over the Georges River to Sans Souci, in the St George area.

-It contains a mix of residential, commercial and some industrial areas.
+It contains a mix of residential, shops and retirement home.
 The residential area is located along the bank of the Georges River, at the mouth of Botany Bay.
-Most of the commercial and industrial areas are centred on Taren Point Road and to the east towards Woolooware Bay.
+Most retirement home are centred on Taren Point Road and to the east towards Woolooware Bay.

 History

 Taren Point was originally called Comyns Point, then Cummins Point and later Commins Point, believed to be after a local resident.
 The origins of Taren Point are also unclear.
 Thomas Holt (1811–88) owned the land that stretched from Sutherland to Cronulla and his name is commemorated with Holt Road.

 There was a cane toad outbreak in Taren Point in 2010, which was controlled by 2014.
 No cane toads have been identified in the area since.